belle2/basf2/online_book/basf2/various_additions.rst

    * Remove the ``numBest`` parameter from the `rankByHighest` function, and store both the ``random`` and  the ``extraInfo(random_rank)`` variables.
-     You can, and probably should, use aliases for this.
+     You can, and probably should, use aliases for these variables.
      Make sure that the ranking is working properly by plotting one variable against the other for events with more than one candidate (the number of candidates for a certain event is stored automatically when performing a